-- 10.2.1Departments are responsible for evaluating effective teaching of the subject, evaluating the quality of teaching and standards of pupils' achievements and setting targets for improvements.
+- 10.2.1Departments are responsible for evaluating effective teaching of the subject, evaluating the quality of teaching and standards of students' achievements and setting targets for improvements.
 This is achieved by: - evaluating the teaching of their subject and the planning of lesson.
-This information should then be used to identify and share effective practice and to lead action for improvement where necessary - ensuring curriculum coverage, continuity and progress for all pupils - establishing and implementing clear policies and practices for assessing, recording and reporting on pupil progress and setting targets for further improvement.
-These should be in line with College policies - analysing and interpreting data on pupils' performance against national comparators and the College's expectations through an annual results review. - setting expectations and targets and implementing actions for the achievement of individual pupils and key groups
+This information should then be used to identify and share effective practice and to lead action for improvement where necessary - ensuring curriculum coverage, continuity and progress for all students - establishing and implementing clear policies and practices for assessing, recording and reporting on student progress and setting targets for further improvement.
+These should be in line with school policies - analysing and interpreting data on students' performance against national comparators and the school's expectations through an annual results review - setting expectations and targets and implementing actions for the achievement of individual students and key groups - monitoring students' work by regular sampling of homework, classwork, students' responses and attitudes, in order to make a comparative

-- monitoring pupil's work by regular sampling of homework, classwork, pupils' responses and attitudes, in order to make a comparative evaluation of pupils' work against other classes, year groups and subjects to ensure quality consistency and to implement strategies for improvement - observing teachers, both within their own subject and from other departments, at least annually and giving constructive feedback and learning from observation.
-This takes the form of a peer lesson observation and is recorded on a Peer Lesson Observation Form (see Appendix A) - evaluating progress of teaching and learning targets in departmental meetings and an inter-departmental peer lesson observation (see Appendix C), in line with the College Development Plan
+- evaluation of students' work against other classes, year groups and subjects to ensure quality consistency and to implement strategies for improvement - observing teachers, both within their own subject and from other departments, at least annually and giving constructive feedback and learning from observation.
+This takes the form of a peer lesson observation and is recorded on a Peer Lesson Observation Form (see Appendix A) - evaluating progress of teaching and learning targets in departmental meetings and an inter-departmental peer lesson observation (see Appendix C), in line with the School Development Plan